Discover which states offer free CNA reciprocity in 2026

 Oklahoma

 You can apply for reciprocity in Oklahoma with the Oklahoma Nurse Aide and Nontechnical Services Worker Registry.
 The application differs depending on whether you apply to work in long-term care (LTC) or as a home health aide (HHA).
-Although there is no fee for LTC, there is a fee of $15 for HHA applications.
+Although there is no fee to work in an LTC, there is a $15 fee for HHA applications.

 Pennsylvania